mknxdev/jperf/README.md

 ### Alternative use: tick-based testing

-Another way to test code is to use the "tick-based testing": instead of wrapping your tested code into callback functions, you can define key points around your code using the `.tick` method.
+Another way to test code is to use the "tick-based testing": instead of wrapping your tested code into callback functions, you can define key points around it using the `.tick` method.

 ```js
 const data = []